+Supplementary:

-Supplementary: Protection of Passwords for Stored Documents
+Passwords for Stored Documents

 No operations can be performed on password-protected stored documents unless the correct password is entered, even when attempting to do so from DeskTopBinder or DeskTopEditor for Production on a network-connected PC.
-Communication between the MFP and these applications is performed using text written in http and XML format, for both sending and receiving.
-The password is embedded in this text data when it is sent to the MFP.
-User Codes and passwords are encrypted before being sent.
+During the bi-directional communication between these applications and the MFP, data is exchanged in http text or XML text format.
+Information such as passwords and User Codes are also included in this text data, and are encrypted before being sent.